iAmPhyton/Agent-Framework-Test-Case/README.md

 Agent Framework Test Case

-This project demonstrates a simple agent workflow for generating questions and answers on a specific topic using the CrewAI agent framework.
-The workflow involves three agents: Researcher, Writer, and Examiner.
+This project showcases an intelligent agent workflow designed to generate questions and answers on a specific topic.
+The system incorporates three key agents, each with a distinct role.

 Agents